akselov/digital-twin-opcua/README.md

 **b)** Examine the advantages and disadvantages of using Visual Components 4.0 or similar simulation software <br />
    for the digital twin.

-**c)** Use Visual Components 4.0 or similar simulation software to model and simulate the robot cell at the institute.
+**c)** Use Visual Components 4.0 or similar simulation software to model and simulate the robot cell at the Institute.

 **d)** Examine the advantages and disadvantages of using KUKAVARPROXY and KUKA RSI Ethernet as middleware <br />
    between the KUKA KR C4 robot controllers and the digital twin.